jondewoo/UnitySlippyMap/README.md

 Current status
 --------------

-UnitySlippyMap is in early alpha stage and currently supports tiles from OpenStreetMap.
+UnitySlippyMap is in early alpha stage and currently supports tiles from [OpenStreetMap](http://www.openstreetmap.org/) or [CloudMade](http://cloudmade.com/) (it should work with any provider using [OSM tilenames](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames)).

 It is tested in Unity3D Editor, and on iOS and Android devices.